-There were a lot of rituals associated with different events, like birth, marriage, death, etc. Among all such rituals, the Viking funeral were the most interesting ones.
-Viking burials had many practices associated with it; each of them had its significance and was carried out with most attentiveness.
+There were a lot of rituals associated with different events, like birth, marriage, death, etc. Among all such rituals, the Viking funeral was the most interesting one.
+Viking burials had many practices associated with them; each of them had its significance and was carried out with the most attentiveness.
 Reading about it is always entertaining, so take a look at some of the gripping facts about them.

 - Accounts about the Viking Funeral were made from archeological pieces of evidence and from historical texts like Icelandic Sagas.
 Norse poetry has also made a significant contribution to this.

 - Death being the end of life, is always associated with some rituals in all cultures.
 It is mainly intended to help the left behind come in terms with the loss.
 Among the Vikings also funeral rituals had this part to play.

 - They believed that the rituals would give eternal peace to the deceased.

 - The Vikings believed in the afterlife, and they did all they can to help the deceased enjoy a long and happy afterlife, just like what they had in the mortal life.

 - One of the most important rituals associated with death was the ship burial.
 It was reserved for people with high honor.
 It was all about placing the deceased in a boat or ship along with a lot of offerings according to his status and burying the body along with all this so that once they reach the otherworld, the gods could see their worth and treat them accordingly.